P4nd4233/personal--blogg/lxd-wordpress.md

 ### #1 LXD Host
 #### Ubuntu 20.04 LTS Server (Local IP 172.16.1.10)
-The LXD Host will run the containters and orchestrate the whole thing.
+The LXD Host will run the containers and orchestrate the whole thing.
 ### #2 Nginx container (IP: 10.240.244.190)
 The nginx server will act as a reverse proxy - port forward between the host and the container bridge
 ### #3 Apache container (IP: 10.240.244.97)